|Location:||Montgomery County Circuit Court

 - What if I need to know the date and time of my hearing?

 - If I want to file legal papers, where do I go?

 - Does the court have mediation services available before a case is filed?

 - What if I am going to miss a co-parenting class?

 - Does the court offer child transfer services?

 Please call Family Justice Center 240-773-0444.
 You can also call crisis line 24 hours assistance 240-777-4000.
 The National Domestic Violence Hotline Number is 1-800-799-72333 and TTY 1-800-787-3224.
 For more information visit Family Justice Center web site.

-You can come to Montgomery County Circuit Court Family Law Self Help Center, located on the 2nd floor of the Montgomery County Circuit Court.
+You can come to Montgomery County Circuit Court Family Law Self Help Center, located at the South Tower 1st floor, Rm 1500, of the Montgomery County Circuit Court.
 If you qualify for services (there are income and case complexity guidelines), one of the Family Law Self Help attorneys will be able to help you with some aspects of your case.
 You can also call the Montgomery County Bar Association Lawyer Referral Line at 301-424-3454 or its Pro Bono Program at 301-762-8488.

 A daily hearing schedule is available from the Circuit Court website Cases Scheduled for Court Today.
 For schedule information regarding future hearings, call the Circuit Court Assignment Office at 240-777-9000.
 Please have your case name and number available.View the Circuit Court Assignment Office homepage.
 You can also check the case schedule at Maryland Judiciary on-line case search at http://casesearch.courts.state.md.us/.

 You can file your legal papers with the Office of the Clerk of the Court, Family Department, of the Circuit Court located on the first floor of the Montgomery County Circuit Court.
 View Circuit Court Family Department homepage.